jainsameer1991/ArchFlow-AI/README.md

 ## 📈 Example User Workflow

-1. **User opens ArchFlow AI.**
+1. **User opens ArchFlow AI and lands on the Dashboard.**
-2. **Chat Assistant:** "Hi!
-What would you like to build today?"
+2. **User starts a new project or selects an existing one.**
-3. **User types:** “A web app with load balancer, app server, Redis cache, and MySQL DB.”
+3. **Canvas UI:** User builds the architecture diagram.
-4. **AI generates a base diagram; user tweaks layout on canvas.**
+4. **AI Assistant Panel:** User interacts with the AI for suggestions and documentation.
-5. **Simulation mode:** User presses "Run Simulation" and sees how a user request travels through the system.
+5. **Simulation Engine UI:** User runs a simulation to visualize system behavior.
-6. **Documentation tab:** User clicks "Generate PRD & TRD".
-AI outputs editable documents based on the system.
+6. **Documentation Panel:** User previews, edits, and exports PRD & TRD documents.

 ---